lupyuen/lupyuen.github.io/src/spi.md

     spi_id = hw_arg->ssp_id;
 ```

-We set the Timing Intervals for the SPI Clock (according to the Actual SPI Frequency)...
+We configure the __Timing Intervals for the SPI Clock__ (according to the Actual SPI Frequency)...

+1. Length of the Start Condition

+1. Length of the Stop Condition

+1. Length of Phase 0

+1. Length of Phase 1

+1. Interval between each frame of data

 ```c
     /* clock */